A Perfect Bowed Cross Spar

 The Final Touch

-Remove the toggle from its loop, and check that every Half Hitch is tight, in all three sets.
+Remove the toggle from its loop, and check that every Half Hitch is tight in all three sets.
 That's one at each end of the cross spar, plus the toggle.

 With the dowel now straight again, put a generous drop of glue on every set of Half Hitches to secure them permanently.
 It's a good idea to slip a piece of paper under each knot to catch any excess glue.

-I hope you found these instructions on making a bowed cross-spar handy!
+I hope you found these instructions on making a bowed cross spar handy!

-As mentioned earlier, there's more kite making on this site than you can poke a stick at :-)
+As mentioned earlier, there's more kite making on this site than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads — printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.